 Lucy's stage appearances include Sandrina Mozart: La Finta Giardiniera (Zurich Festspiele), Olympia Offenbach: Les Contes d'Hoffmann (Opera Academy Bad Orb), The Queen of the Night Mozart: The Magic Flute (Weimar Lyric Opera Studio), Inez Michele Carafa: I Due Figaro (Zürich Free Opera Company), Monica Menotti: The Medium (Berlin International Opera), and Belinda Purcell: Dido and Aeneas & Cupid John Blow: Venus and Adonis (Hampstead Garden Opera Company, London).

 Collaborating with the GAMO Ensemble and the Festival of Maggio Musicale Fiorentino, Giovanna has performed numerous world premieres of contemporary music.
-With her brother, the composer and producer Vito Gatto, she performed electronic reworkings of classical masterpieces, for example Debussy’s Claire de Lune released by Decca in 2017.
+With her brother, the composer and producer Vito Gatto, she performs electronic reworkings of classical masterpieces, for example Debussy’s Claire de Lune released by Decca in 2017.
 Watch a live video here.

 Giovanna has performed at numerous festivals in Italy and further afield in Europe – Croatia, France, the Netherlands, Slovenia, Spain and Switzerland – both as soloist and in chamber ensembles.
 She has worked with conductors such as Riccardo Bovino, Massimo Merone, Simone Ori and Christopher Warren-Green.
 Her concert appearances have featured Beethoven‘s Third Piano Concerto, Mozart’s Concertos k449 and k466 and Bach‘s D minor concerto.
 Giovanna's numerous prizes in competitions, both as a soloist and a chamber musician, include sponsorship by the Inner Wheel Rotary Club and the Iréne Dénéréaz Foundation in Lausanne, for her research into Respighi’s piano music.